-Our limited operating history may make it difficult for you to evaluate the success of our business to date and to assess our future viability.
+Our limited operating history may make it difficult to evaluate the success of our business to date and to assess our future viability.

-Since our inception in October 2010, we have devoted substantially all of our resources to developing SER-109, SER-262, SER-287, SER-301, and SER-155, building our intellectual property portfolio, developing our supply chain, planning our business, raising capital and providing general and administrative support for these operations.
-All but three of our product candidates, SER-109, SER-262, and SER-287, are still in pre-clinical development.
-We have completed our Phase 1b/2 and Phase 2 clinical studies of SER-109, our lead product candidate, but have not completed any other clinical trials for this or any other product candidate.
-In our Phase 2 clinical study of SER-109, the primary endpoint of reducing the relative risk of CDI recurrence at up to 8-weeks after treatment was not achieved and we are in discussions with the FDA regarding a potential new, redesigned Phase 2 clinical study of SER-109, taking into account the analysis of our prior Phase 2 clinical study.
-We have not yet demonstrated our ability to successfully complete any Phase 2 clinical study or any Phase 3 or other pivotal clinical trials, obtain regulatory approvals, manufacture a commercial scale product, or arrange for a third party to do so on our behalf, or conduct sales and marketing activities necessary for successful product commercialization.
+Since our inception in October 2010, we have devoted substantially all of our resources to developing our clinical and pre-clinical program, building our intellectual property portfolio, developing our supply chain, planning our business, raising capital and providing general and administrative support for these operations.
+We have completed our Phase 1b and a Phase 2 clinical study of SER-109, our lead product candidate and have reported top-line data in our Phase 1b study of SER-287 and partial top-line data for our Phase 1b study in SER-262.
+We have not yet demonstrated our ability to successfully complete any Phase 3 clinical study or other pivotal clinical trials, obtain regulatory approvals, manufacture a commercial scale product, or arrange for a third party to do so on our behalf, or conduct sales and marketing activities necessary for successful product commercialization.
 Additionally, we expect our financial condition and operating results to continue to fluctuate significantly from quarter to quarter and year to year due to a variety of factors, many of which are beyond our control.
-Consequently, any predictions you make about our future success or viability may not be as accurate as they could be if we had a longer operating history.
+Consequently, any predictions made about our future success or viability may not be as accurate as they could be if we had a longer operating history.